magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 For the first time, she dared to improvise alone.
 She imagined herself a hard-nosed investment banker, issuing orders to invisible subordinates.
 Then a stray cat, mewling with dramatic flair.
 Then Bella’s images became her cues: a gym trainer pounding push-ups, a dazzling socialite raising her glass, and finally—hesitantly—Bella on the bed in the white shirt.

-Lucy tried to inhabit the scene, to channel its mystery and seduction.
-But she could not shake the sense that she was playing with fire, tasting a life too wild for her to hold.
-And yet she laughed, flushed, unable to stop—because for those moments, it felt like the only time she was most like herself.
 ---

 ## A Family-Friendly Conversation